 They need to tell a story right (real life doesn’t have a beginning, middle, or end, as you may have noticed).
 Finally, short story anthologies are lovely because you can pick up the collection, read a single story in a sitting, and absorb it while going about your day.

 3. ‘Why the Dutch are Different’ by Ben Coates

-You can’t live in the Netherlands as an expat without running into Ben Coates, at least digitally.
+You can’t live in the Netherlands as an international without running into Ben Coates, at least digitally.
 Coates is originally from England but moved here accidentally and never left.

-From liberalism to directness, if you’ve been confused or just concerned by Dutchies, this is the book for you.
+From liberalism to directness, if you’ve been confused or even concerned by Dutchies, this is the book for you.
 It’ll also answer other questions you might have as an outsider: why is everything orange?
 Why is there so much beer and cheese?
 And what lies beyond the confines of the Randstad?

 4. ‘India and the Netherlands: Past, Present & Future’ by Venu Rajamony

-If you want to treat someone this Christmas, get them this incredibly lavishly illustrated coffee table book about the historical relationship between India and the Netherlands written by the former India ambassador to the Netherlands, Venu Rajamony.
+If you want to treat someone this Christmas, get them this incredibly illustrated coffee-table book about the historical relationship between India and the Netherlands, written by the former Indian ambassador to the Netherlands, Venu Rajamony.

 This book does well by acknowledging the not-great actions of the Netherlands in its colonial territories while generally presenting a story that is enjoyable to read and even has a hopeful note to it.
-So you’ll hear about the VOC and slavery.
+You’ll learn all about the VOC and slavery.

 5. ‘The Bookshop of the World: Making and Trading Books in the Dutch Golden Age’ by Andrew Pettegree and Arthur der Weduwen